On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Fundamental group of manifolds with strongly psef tangent bundle

 The result on the universal cover follows from the following arguments.
 In our case, $T(X) \to \Alb(X)$ is a finite \'etale cover by Theorem 5.5 of \cite{Fuj78}.
 Thus up to a finite \'etale cover, to consider the universal cover of $X$, we can assume that $G/H \simeq T(X)$.
 More precisely, we consider the following base change

-In particular, without loss of generality, we can assume that $H$ is a linear algebraic group.
+In particular, we can assume that $H$ is a linear algebraic group without loss of generality.
 The above arguments of Brion work identically in the compact K\"ahler case with slight modification.
-Instead of the affinization of the algebraic group, we need Theorem 3.5 of \cite{Fuj78} for $G$.
-More precisely, there exists a unique pair $(G_1,\rho)$ up to isomorphism, which consists of a linear algebraic group $G_1$ and a surjective meromorphic homomorphism $\rho:G \to G_1$ such that the kernel of $\rho $ is connected and is contained in the center of $G$.
+Instead of the affinisation of the algebraic group, we need Theorem 3.5 of \cite{Fuj78} for $G$.
+More precisely, there exists a unique pair $(G_1,\rho)$ up to isomorphism, which consists of a linear algebraic group $G_1$ and a surjective meromorphic homomorphism $\rho: G \to G_1$ such that the kernel of $\rho $ is connected and is contained in the centre of $G$.
 In particular, $K$ can be taken to be the kernel of $\rho$.
-Of course, moreover, all abelian varieties have to be changed to be complex tori. } \end{myrem} \begin{myex} {\em This example shows that a projective manifold with psef anticanonical line bundle may have a fundamental group with exponential growth.
+Of course, moreover, all abelian varieties have to be changed to be complex tori. } \end{myrem} \begin{myrem} {\em We can even generalise the results in the previous remarks to compact manifold of class $\cC$ (i.e. compact manifold bimeromorphic to K\"ahler manifold).
+In fact, the results of Fujiki on meromorphic groups used in the previous remark hold for a compact manifold $X$ of class $\cC$ as already stated in \cite{Fuj78}.

+The non-trivial point is that we cannot apply Proposition 3.12 of \cite{DPS94} on the augmented irregularity for a compact manifold of class $\cC$.
+The arguments need to be modified to study Albanese morphism's fibre.

+The same arguments show that Albanese morphism is a locally trivial submersion.
+As observed in Theorem 1 of \cite{JM22}, there exists an $\Aut_0(X)-$equivariant modification $\pi: \tilde{X} \to X$ obtained by equivariant blow-ups of smooth centres such that $\tilde{X}$ is K\"ahler.
+Since every orbit is open in its closure, the induced $\Aut_0(X)-$action on $\tilde{X}$ has an open dense orbit.
+In other words, $\tilde{X}$ is $\Aut_0(X)-$quasi-homogeneous.
+Note that by Lemma 2.4 (4) of \cite{Fuj78}, the image of $\Aut_0(X) \to \Aut_{0}(\tilde{X})$ has a meromorphic structure.
+Note also that the Albanese torus of $X$ and $\tilde{X}$ are isomorphic.